rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - **worker nodes**: these are physical or virtual nodes that run workload processes (pods).
 - **kubelet**: agent that enables the control plane to manage the node.
 It makes sure that the containers run in the pods.
 - **kube-proxy**: is a network proxy that runs on each node in the cluster and is responsible to manage network aspects related to the pods.
 It can use the OS available netfilter functions.
 - **container runtime**: a foundamental component that makes teh nodes able to run containers.
-Several container runtime options are supported, which implement the Kubernetes CRI, such as containerd, CRIO, docker, etc.
+Several container runtime options are supported, which implement the Kubernetes CRI, such as containerd, CRIO, rkt, docker, etc.

 ## Additional kubernetes components